Gbhanuteja22/BTDrop/README.md

 # BTDrop

-A modern, secure file-sharing application with a sleek black Apple-inspired design.
+A modern, secure file-sharing application with a sleek design.
 Share files instantly with auto-generated 4-digit codes.

 ## ✨ Features